law breach of fiduciary duty

 The court of appeals held that this trustee-removal suit was barred by the four-year statute of limitations

-breach-of-fiduciary-duty suits.
+applicable to breach-of-fiduciary-duty suits.
 We disagree and hold that no statutory limitations period

 restricts a court’s discretion to remove a trustee.
 A limitations period, while applicable to suits seeking